ncsa/datawolf/datawolf-doc/doc/manual/datawolf.md

 * **setTempFolder** - tells the algorithm where it can store temp files
 * **execute** - is where the algorithm is implemented

 If you are interested, you can find the source code for a simple Java tool that implements Grep here: https://opensource.ncsa.illinois.edu/stash/users/cnavarro/repos/grep-demo.
-In the Web Editor section, we'll discuss creating a Java tool in DataWolf using a compiled version of this Grep tool.
+In the Web Editor section, we'll discuss creating a Java tool in Data Wolf using a compiled version of this Grep tool.

 #### Command Line Executor

 The Command Line executor is a local executor capable of executing command line tools that are available on the local machine.
 A few examples are `netstat`, `grep`, `ls`, etc. The command line executor executes command line tools in a temporary folder and depending on how the tool is configured, it can capture both standard out and standard error.
-Inputs that are specified when the tool is created will be copied to the temporary folder before executing and outputs that are generated will be copied to the location specified when DataWolf is setup (e.g. metadata might be in MySQL and data might be on disk).
-This will be discussed in the section that discusses setting up DataWolf.
+Inputs that are specified when the tool is created will be copied to the temporary folder before executing and outputs that are generated will be copied to the location specified when Data Wolf is setup (e.g. metadata might be in MySQL and data might be on disk).
+This will be discussed in the section that discusses setting up Data Wolf.

-If you already have an executable (e.g. your model is written in C/C++/etc) and you just want to run it in DataWolf, the Command Line Executor makes it very easy to add your tool to DataWolf without any modification to your code.
-The Web Editor provides a step by step process that guides you through specifying information about your tool (e.g. input flags, input data, output data, etc) to assist in importing it into DataWolf.
+If you already have an executable (e.g. your model is written in C/C++/etc) and you just want to run it in Data Wolf, the Command Line Executor makes it very easy to add your tool to Data Wolf without any modification to your code.
+The Web Editor provides a step by step process that guides you through specifying information about your tool (e.g. input flags, input data, output data, etc) to assist in importing it into Data Wolf.
 Once your tool is imported, it can be used by itself in a workflow or as a step in a larger workflow.
 In the Web Editor section, we'll discuss creating a command line tool for executing `netstat` as part of a two step workflow and demonstrate the step by step process for importing a command line tool.

 #### HPC Executor

 The HPC Executor is a Remote Executor that uses SSH Channels to communicate with various queueing systems for submitting jobs to high performance computers (HPC) such as the [XSEDE](http://www.xsede.org) resources.
 The remote executor is similar to the command line executor except the execution line (executable, flags, inputs, etc) for the tool are appended to a script and submitted to a queueing system.
 When creating an HPC tool, an XML definition file with information about the HPC (e.g. location of submit, terminate, and status commands), a script to append the execution line to, and the regular expressions necessary for parsing job status messages, must be provided.
 The executor will use this information to communicate with the HPC to submit jobs, cancel jobs, get job status, etc. The queueing systems that have been tested with the HPCExecutor include Portable Batch System (PBS), IBM Loadleveler, and Sun Grid Engine (SGE), which was minimally tested.

 ### REST Interface
-DataWolf provides a thin service layer that wraps around the DataWolf Engine and exposes all primary functionality through a REST API that clients can program against.
-Below are all of DataWolf's REST endpoints and a brief description about them.
+Data Wolf provides a thin service layer that wraps around the Data Wolf Engine and exposes all primary functionality through a REST API that clients can program against.
+Below are all of Data Wolf's REST endpoints and a brief description about them.
 For a more information on how to use each endpoint, please see the javadoc associated with the service layer.
 If you are interested in an example that uses the the REST API, checkout the source code for the web editor.
 Instructions are included in the Source Code section.

 **People**